Working Playing Cards: Hearts & Diamonds

 This, I believe, is because the focus in cartomancy is everyday scenarios.

-The Queen of Heart’s power is a function of the ability to provide care to loved ones.
+The Queen of Hearts’ power is a function of the ability to provide care to loved ones.
 This is true for the King of Hearts as well.

 There is, however, a less capricious wish card in a deck of playing cards and we’ll get to that in a moment.

+Three of Hearts sometimes shows up as an affair or a misunderstanding with a group of people.
 It can be used to figure out who someone you love is cheating with.

 Suit of Diamonds